-Commercial development in the Decatur-Hamilton area is primarily located in the Village of Decatur and along the fringes of the village.
-Additional commercial uses are found scattered throughout both townships, though they remain few in number.
-The commercial uses located in the Village of offices, and restaurants constitute the remainder of the commercial uses in the village.
+Commercial development in the Decatur-Hamilton Community is primarily located in the Village of Decatur central business district, but also along the fringes of the Village.
+Additional commercial uses are found scattered throughout both Townships, though they remain few.
+The commercial uses located in the Village of Decatur consist largely of retail operations that cater to the convenience needs of residents.
+These include grocery stores, hardware stores, and gas stations.
+Banks, insurance offices, real estate offices and restaurants constitute the remainder of the commercial uses in the Village.
+Most industrial uses occur in the southeastern portion of the Village.
+Several of these areas are currently underutilized and represent a re-development opportunity for the Village.